2025-26 YOUNG FILMMAKERS PROJECT IS NOW OPEN

-The annual statewide filmmaking competition is open to all high school and middle school students in South Carolina (including public, private, and home school students).
-To participate, students must create a short film (two minutes max) telling a cinematic story in any genre, following all rules and this year's Creative Challenge -- use a ‘guitar pick’ as a prop.
+THE SOUTH CAROLINA YOUNG FILMMAKERS PROJECT is a statewide filmmaking competition open to all high school students from the South Carolina Film Commission and Trident Technical College.
+Designed to introduce the next generation to careers and skills in professional video production, participating students must create a short film (two minutes max) telling a cinematic story in any genre, following all rules and this year's Creative Challenge -- use a MEGAPHONE as a prop.

-Entries will be scored by a panel of independent judges based on the criteria described below.
+Entries are due by midnight on February 9, 2026.
+They will be scored by a panel of independent judges based on the criteria outlined below.
 The Top Ten scorers will screen at a special program where winners will be announced.
-First Prize receives $500, Second Prize $300, and Third Prize $200.
+First Prize receives $750, Second Prize $500, and Third Prize $250.

 VIEW THE OFFICIAL ENTRY FORM HERE.

-CHECK OUT THE YFP ‘CORE CONCEPTS’ VIDEO HERE, where we view and dissect four previous winning films to help make yours one of the next!
+CHECK OUT THE YFP ‘CORE CONCEPTS’ VIDEO HERE, where previous winning films are shown and dissected to help make yours one of the next!

 Get links, guides, and tutorials on set safety, screenwriting, storyboarding, camerawork, lighting, editing, sound effects, music and more at the YFP RESOURCE PAGE.